thruthesky/helper-old/README.md

 ## install NG2-Translate for ionic 2

+## Do not install lodash.

+* We will not use external functional functions like Underscore or Lodash.
+* ES6 is good enough without Underscore or Lodash.

-## install lodash
+  // ## install lodash

-npm install lodash --save
+  // npm install lodash --save
-typings install lodash --save
+  // typings install lodash --save

 ## copy gulpfile